-Legal reform today in America is critical, and critical for economic reform.
+Legal reform today in America is critical, particularly as it pertains to economic reform.
 Our free market economy cannot be sustained without ensuring full guarantees of private property and transparent predictability for entrepreneurship.
 Legal reform should be an integral part of any state government reform agenda.

 In 2009, American’s legal system cost $248.1 billion, or roughly $808 per person.
 This statistic makes America’s civil justice system the most expensive in the industrialized world.
 Forecasts also expect higher levels of tort cost growth for 2011, given that growth in legal costs also generally increases with inflation and are directly tied to government spending as well.